Ernyoke/certified-aws-solutions-architect-professional/07-data-analytics/redshift.md

 - Redshift architecture:
     ![Redshift architecture](images/RedshiftArchitecture.png)

+## Redshift Components
+-  **Cluster**: a set of nodes, which consists of a leader node and one or more compute nodes
+    - Redshift creates one database when we provision a cluster.
+This is the database we use to load data and run queries on your data
+    - We can scale the cluster in or out by adding or removing nodes.
+Additionally, we can scale the cluster up or down by specifying a different node type
+    - Redshift assigns a 30-minute maintenance window at random from an 8-hour block of time per region, occurring on a random day of the week.
+During these maintenance windows, the cluster is not available for normal operations
+    - Redshift supports both the EC2-VPC and EC2-Classic platforms to launch a cluster.
+We create a cluster subnet group if you are provisioning our cluster in our VPC, which allows us to specify a set of subnets in our VPC
+- **Redshift Nodes**:
+    - The leader node receives queries from client applications, parses the queries, and develops query execution plans.
+It then coordinates the parallel execution of these plans with the compute nodes and aggregates the intermediate results from these nodes.
+Finally, it returns the results back to the client applications
+    - Compute nodes execute the query execution plans and transmit data among themselves to serve these queries.
+The intermediate results are sent to the leader node for aggregation before being sent back to the client applications
+    - Node Type:
+        - Dense storage (DS) node type – for large data workloads and use hard disk drive (HDD) storage
+        - Dense compute (DC) node types – optimized for performance-intensive workloads.
+Uses SSD storage
+- **Parameter Groups**: a group of parameters that apply to all of the databases that we create in the cluster.
+The default parameter group has preset values for each of its parameters, and it cannot be modified

 ## Redshift Resilience and Recovery

 - Redshift can use S3 for backups in the form a snapshots